 Engaging students in service learning helps develop an awareness of our local community and the wider global community.
 In December 2018, 4th grade students earned $2,000 for Jack's Helping Hand, as reported in the San Lius Obispo Tribune.
 In December 2017, 4th grade students earned $1,328 for the Red Cross to benefit Thomas Fire victims, as reported in the San Luis Obispo Tribune.

-Our elective program enriches the curriculum with opportunities for students to learn from parents and community members who are experts in the field and provides students with meaningful, inspiring experiences in science, engineering, coding, sports and fitness, visual and performing arts, recreation, and various hobbies.
+Our five-week Electives program is offered twice a year in fall and winter.
+Parents and community members, who are experts in the field, provide students with meaningful, inspiring experiences in science, engineering, coding, sports and fitness, visual and performing arts, recreation, and various hobbies.
 Students choose from a menu of options that change each time electives are offered.

 Visual and performing arts are an integral part of our program.
 Music, drawing, painting, poetry, live performance, and drama help us understand who we are and allow us opportunities to express ourselves.

-Our proximity to the Cal Poly campus inspires us to adopted their Learn by Doing philosophy and provides us access to experts in a variety of fields.
+Our proximity to the Cal Poly campus inspires us to adopt their Learn by Doing philosophy and provides us access to experts in a variety of fields.
 Our students benefit by experiencing the amazing activities and events on the Cal Poly campus, and interacting with Cal Poly professors and students at our own campus.